AndersDeath/diary2/000-current.md

 # 02 November - Wednesday - Gündoğan - 34 day of immigration

 Today I was working mostly on educatin and programming stuff.
 I finished with a lot of things.
 I woke up in time and immidiently started learing things.
 Also I published third video on my youtube channgel.
 I was speaking about internal immigration.
 I like to record videos it's just fun.
+I am trying to make myself better evey day.
+Luckily today I feel better than yesterday.
+I slept well.